alphagov/govuk-developer-docs/source/manual/2nd-line-drills.html.md

 On Integration or Staging, follow [Modify a change note in Publishing API](/manual/howto-modify-change-note.html#publishing-api) using [this document](https://www.staging.publishing.service.gov.uk/guidance/deer-keepers-tagging-deer-and-reporting-their-movements) or one of your choice.
 Once you have successfully updated the change note you can drill [removing a change note in Publishing API](/manual/howto-remove-change-note.html#other-apps).

+## Drill making changes to the homepage

-## Drill updating homepage popular links
+### Drill updating homepage popular links

 Change the homepage popular links following [Update popular links](/manual/update_popular_links.html.md).
 Open a draft PR, and deploy your branch to integration.
 Once deployed, check your change and redeploy the previous branch to integration.

+### Update homepage promotion slots

+Follow the [Update homepage promotion slots](/repos/frontend/update-homepage-promotion-slots.html) instructions, using an appropriate image and text.
+Open a draft PR, and [deploy your branch to integration](https://deploy.integration.publishing.service.gov.uk/job/Deploy_App/).
+Once deployed, [check your change](https://www-origin.integration.govuk.digital/) and redeploy the previous branch to integration.